We could all do with some proper adventures in wild places to shake off those cobwebs.

 CANCELLATIONS AND CHANGES TO TRAVEL ADVICE OR BORDER REGULATIONS

 What happens if my trip is cancelled?

-- Pick a new date: Fortunately, your local host now has their 2021 dates loaded so you have a great range to select from.
+1. Move to a new date: Fortunately, your local host now has future dates loaded up to the end of 2022 so you have a great range to select from.

 If you do really require a refund, fortunately we also have two options for you.